Guide

 More guides

-This guide was published by StageReady Web and explains epk website: how to build a press kit people actually use for musicians, artists, and music-industry use cases.
+This guide was published by StageReady Web and explains epk website for musicians: using your website as the epk format for musicians, artists, and music-industry use cases.